-We have obtained approval from the United States government to export our software that contains encryption technology to certain approved foreign countries.
+We have obtained Export Commodity Classification Numbers from the United States government for our software that contains encryption technology.
+We use these classifications to determine whether export licenses are required to export our software to foreign countries.
 We are not aware of any permits that are specific to our industry which are required in order for our company to operate or to sell our products and services in such jurisdictions.